 Fe atoms intercalated into $\mathrm{NbSe_2}$ occupy octahedral interstitial sites within the van der Waals gap, same as intercalation of other $3d$-transition metals in TMDs~\cite{JSSC1970, NL2023MVSe2, PRB2025CuxTaS2}.
 At lower concentrations $(x \le 0.10)$, atoms distribute randomly.
-As for higher concentrations, atoms gradually form an orderly arrangement, leading to the emergence of superlattice.
+As for higher concentrations, atoms gradually form an orderly arrangement, leading to the emergence of a superlattice.
 Of the intercalation series investigated, stoichiometric ratios 1/4 and 1/3 are identified with distinct structural characteristics.
 Corresponding atomic arrangements are depicted in Fig.~\ref{fig:str}.
-At $x = 1/4$, interlayer Fe atoms establish a $2 a_0 \times2 a_0$ superlattice within the ab-plane.
+At $x = 1/4$, interlayer Fe atoms establish a $2 a_0 \times2 a_0$ superlattice within the ab plane.
 At $x = 1/3$, the Fe atoms form a $\sqrt{3}a_0\times \sqrt{3}a_0$ superlattice and facilitate a space group transition from $\mathrm{P6_3 /mmc~(No.~194)}$ to $\mathrm{P6_3 22~(No.~182)}$ ~\cite{JPCC2022Evolution}.
-Two types of superlattices can be observed in LEED pattern, as shown in Fig.\ref{fig:str}(c) and (f).
+Two types of superlattices can be observed in the LEED pattern, as shown in Figs.\ref{fig:str}(c) and \ref{fig:str}(f).
 Samples with intermediate compositions ranging from $x = 0.15$ to $x = 1/4$ exhibit defective superlattice structures~\cite{JPCC2023Bridging}.
-The layered crystal structure characteristics and previous magnetic property measurements~\cite{CPB2025Fe0.25NbSe2} consistently confirm the c-axis as the magnetic easy axis.
+The layered crystal structure characteristics and previous magnetic property measurements~\cite{CPB2025Fe0.25NbSe2} consistently confirm the c axis as the magnetic easy axis.

 The phase purity and structural parameters of the samples were confirmed by powder XRD, as shown in Fig.~\ref{fig:pxrd}.
 Peak positions in the patterns are found to shift toward a lower angle range.
-According to the structure determined by the single crystal XRD, the formation of supercells upon Fe intercalation gives rise to new peaks, as illustrated in Fig.~\ref{fig:pxrd} (c), and typically induce changes in the lattice parameter.
-Rietveld refinement results are presented in Table.~\ref{tab:acr}, which demonstrated a monotonic increase in $\mathrm{a_0}$ and c-lattice parameter with increasing iron content, as depicted in Fig.~\ref{fig:ac}, implying the intercalation of Fe atoms between the $\mathrm{NbSe_2}$ layers.
+According to the structure determined by the single crystal XRD, the formation of supercells upon Fe intercalation gives rise to new peaks, as illustrated in Fig.~\ref{fig:pxrd}(c), and typically induces changes in the lattice parameter.
+Rietveld refinement results are presented in Table~\ref{tab:acr}, which demonstrated a monotonic increase in $\mathrm{a_0}$ and c-lattice parameter with increasing iron content, as depicted in Fig.~\ref{fig:ac}, implying the intercalation of Fe atoms between the $\mathrm{NbSe_2}$ layers.
 The $\mathrm{R_{wp}}$ factors obtained after the final iteration of refinement are under 15\%, indicating the fitting results are reliable.